coolcat1711/ensh-survival-guide/drafts/torrenting-basics.md

 # Where do I find .torrent files
 You can find "Torrent Trackers" on Google and search for files on these websites.
 But using a metasearch engine (a search engine that searches every website you add) will be a better experience.
 Check out our [Advanced Search/Metasearch Guide]

+# Seeding
+You should be encouraged to leave the torrent in the "seeding" state for a while after the download is completed.
+Remember, in BitTorrent people download files from other people's computers.
+By seeding, you are sharing the file you just downloaded with the others.

+# Downloading apps blindly can be dangerous
+Don't run .exe files disguised as movies.
+If you are downloading an app, only download apps from trustworthy "distributors".
+Look for online posts about a distributor before downloading their torrents

+For example a torrent could be named Fun.Game.3.MULTi13-ElAesistril.
+In this case you should search "Is ElAesistril trustworthy?" before downloading and running it.
+You should seek real people's comments which is mostly on reddit and other forums